SoftInstigate/restheart-website/learn/initializer.md

 You can have a preview from the current 3.3.0-SNAPSHOT version, donwload it from [sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/restheart/restheart/3.3.0-SNAPSHOT/)

-An initializer is a class with the method `init()` that is invoked on RESTHeart startup.
+An initializer is a class with the method `init()` that is invoked at RESTHeart startup.

 It can be used to perform initialization code.
 For instance, it can programmatically add _Transformers_ and _Checkers_ and init the db.